 ‘Permaculture beds need less watering and fertilising as they produce and hold their own moisture and nutrients, you may find you get a better yield and more blooms thanks to this!’

 3. Balance hard and soft landscaping

 ‘Choose a design that has a good balance between hard and soft landscaping, ideally at least 60 per cent soft landscape,’ advises James Scott MD of The Garden Company.
 Opt for soft landscaping that is, ‘self-sufficient and doesn’t require ‘extreme maintenance’ techniques (e.g. excessive use of fertiliser).’

 4. Choose thoughtful materials

 When planning materials for any form of landscaping, be mindful.
 ‘Think of the impact of every material you use in your garden,’ encourages Phoebe.
-‘Try to utilise recycled and reclaimed materials as much as possible and think of sustainable solutions to your hard landscaping.
-Using logs, cob and earth bags will make use of natural, replenishable resources and create beautiful and sustainable solutions to decorative or retaining walls.
+‘Try to utilise recycled and reclaimed materials as much as possible and think of sustainable solutions to your hard landscaping.’

 5. Encourage wildlife with pollinator planting